mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 ## Pre-defined actions

 To attach an action to a component, you must enter the [`Action`][vizro.models.Action] model into the component's `action` argument.
-You can then add a desired pre-defined `action function` into the `function` argument of the [`Action`][vizro.models.Action].
+You can then add a desired pre-defined action function into the `function` argument of the [`Action`][vizro.models.Action].

 ??? note "Note on `Trigger`"
     Currently each component has one pre-defined trigger property.
 A trigger property is an attribute of the component that triggers a configured action (e.g. for the `Button` it is `n_click`).

-The below sections are guides on how to leverage pre-defined action functions
+The below sections are guides on how to leverage pre-defined action functions.

 ### Export data